-We really don’t have a way to make flying safer for you in the age of coronavirus, but it’s a big topic as leisure air travel increases with the onset of summer.
+We really don’t have a way to make flying safer for you in the age of coronavirus, but it’s a big topic as leisure air travel increases daily.
+As of August, passenger numbers have risen to one-third of what they were last year, but that’s up from 12% in June.

-Fortunately, contactless check-in, onboard hygiene, passenger cooperation and sanitized public spaces are already being implemented to help contain the spread of COVID-19.
-The biggest challenge for the airlines, airports and TSA Security checkpoints remains — how to maintain social distancing during the summer vacation rush.
+Fortunately, air travel safety measures including contactless check-in, onboard hygiene, passenger cooperation and sanitized public spaces are already being implemented to help contain the spread of COVID-19.
+The biggest challenge for the airlines, airports and TSA Security checkpoints remains — how to maintain social distancing during a vacation rush.

 Should You Really Be Flying?

 The CDC continues to recommend staying home as the best way to protect yourself and others from getting sick.
-A lot of travelers are listening, with air traffic levels at about 12% in June (up from 5% in May) compared to last year.
+A lot of travelers are listening, with more than two-thirds of past travelers sticking to the ground.
+However, the airlines need you back.
 Much of the aviation industry is doing all it can to make flying safe without, of course, having all the facts.

 In Asia-Pacific, notes Business Insider, airlines are doing COVID blood tests, COVID nasal swabs and other instant testing so that infected passengers don’t even board planes.
 Many believe this is the future for all airlines though the U.S. is nowhere near meeting this standard.